You can map derived or nested objects (even recursively) by reusing existing maps to keep your code DRY.

 }

-Be careful with nesting maps as this can lead to complex evaluations when the expression will be parsed/translated.
+Be careful with nesting projections as this can lead to complex evaluations when the expression will be parsed/translated.